By Keith Weiner of Monetary Metals

 And how!
 Of course, this was with the dollar rising very sharply in silver terms, from 1.85 grams silver to 2g.

 Our calculated silver fundamental price did correct a bit, 26 cents to $17.59.
 See here for a graph showing the discount (green) or premium (red) for silver.
-The discount is even greater this week than last week.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The discount is even greater this week than last week.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.